adtzlr/ttb/docs/example_hypela2.md

-## Example of a HYPELA2 for a Neo-Hookean material
+## Examples

-This is a very basic example on how to implement a neo-hookean material in a commercial FEM package.
+This is a very basic example on how to implement a Neo-Hookean material model in a commercial FEM package (HYPELA2 for MSC.Marc).

 ```fortran
       include 'ttb/ttb_library.f'